 Pete Bevacqua is Chairman, NBC Sports.
 He was promoted in September 2020, becoming the third Chairman in the history of NBC Sports.
-In this role, he oversees NBC Sports’ unprecedented collection of assets and platforms, which includes NBC Sports, NBC Olympics, NBCSN, Golf Channel, Olympic Channel: Home of Team USA, NBC Sports Digital, and NBC Sports Next, which includes SportsEngine, GolfNow, GolfPass, TeamUnify, GoMotion, and NBC Sports Edge.
+In this role, he oversees NBC Sports’ unprecedented collection of assets and platforms, which includes NBC Sports, NBC Olympics, Golf Channel, NBC Sports Digital, and two transactional sports businesses, GolfNow and SportsEngine.

 Previously, Bevacqua served as CEO of the PGA of America from 2012-2018.
 In this role, Bevacqua guided the business and overall strategy of one of the world’s largest sports organizations, serving the Association’s nearly 29,000 PGA Professionals.

 Prior to the PGA of America, Bevacqua served as Global Head of Golf at Creative Artists Agency (CAA Sports).
 He was also Chief Business Officer for the USGA and served as the first Managing Director of the U.S. Open Championship.
-Bevacqua began his career as a legal associate at Davis Polk & Wardwell LLP in New York City.

-Additional roles Bevacqua has had include: World Golf Foundation Board of Directors’ Chairperson; a PGA World Alliance leadership team member; Chairperson of the International Golf Federation, a group that was instrumental in golf’s return to the Olympics; special advisor to the Captains Club for The Memorial Tournament; and a board member for RISE, an alliance of sports organizations that promote racial equality.
+Additional roles Bevacqua has had include: World Golf Foundation Board of Directors’ Chairperson; a PGA World Alliance leadership team member; Chairperson of the International Golf Federation, a group that was instrumental in golf’s return to the Olympics; special advisor to the Captains Club for The Memorial Tournament; and a Co-Chairperson for RISE, an alliance of sports organizations that promote racial equality.
 A former SportsBusiness Journal “Forty Under 40” honoree, Bevacqua also received the 2016 March of Dimes Sports Leadership Award.

 Bevacqua graduated from the University of Notre Dame magna cum laude (1993), with a B.A. in English.
 He earned a Juris Doctorate from Georgetown University Law Center, where he graduated cum laude (1997).
-Bevacqua serves on the board of directors for Georgetown Law and Brunswick School (Greenwich, CT).
-He and his wife, Tiffany, have three children.
+He began his career as a legal associate at Davis Polk & Wardwell LLP in New York City.
+Bevacqua and his wife, Tiffany, have three children.